“The LL accept LOI, now prepare TA, ok ah?“

 Behind the old facade, many of these properties have been highly modernized and provided you have no desire for outdoor space, leisure facilities, and don’t have a baby that will keep your neighbours awake by crying all night, they can make the most wonderful homes.

 Shophouses are found in clusters and often in the ‘cooler’ parts of town such as Haji Lane and Arab Street.
-Looking at PropertyGuru it seems that the current pricing is between $6,000 and $8,000 per month for a full house.
+You should expect to pay between $7,000 and $10,000 per month for a full house.

 Black and Whites